 Things You Probably Didn’t Know About Raising a Toddler

-Based on my personal experience, I have made a list of things which should be avoided while dealing with toddlers.
+Based on my personal experience, I have made a list of things that should be avoided while dealing with toddlers.

 #1 Do You Say “NO” to Your Baby?